AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 These are the best ways to save on car insurance in Massachusetts:

 1. Raise your deductible.
 The higher the deductible, the lower your premiums.
-Just make sure you could actually pay your deductible if you got into an at-fault accident tomorrow; how deductibles work is that you’ll need to pay them for your insurance kicks in.
+Just make sure you could actually pay your deductible if you got into an at-fault accident tomorrow; your deductible is the amount you will need to pay before your insurance kicks in.

 2. Lower your limits.
 As long as you don’t go below the minimum coverage, you can lower your policy limits to save money.
 Of course, make sure that you’d still have enough coverage if you were to get into an at-fault accident.